xuhdev/Nautilus-Edit-with-Vim/README.md

-# nautilus-edit-with-vim
+# Nautilus-Edit-with-Vim

 ## Overview

-nautilus-edit-with-vim is an extension for nautilus, the GNOME file manager, and is written in python.
+Nautilus-Edit-with-Vim is an extension for nautilus, the GNOME file manager, and is written in python.
 This extension adds several menu items in the nautilus right-click context menu for gvim, just like gVim on Windows.

-## .
-Install
+## Install

 To install this extension, first make sure that you have installed the [nautilus python extension](http://projects.gnome.org/nautilus-python):